gvwilson/sensibleadventures/nardica/nardica.md

 skating past what had happened to the Zillion ship and her part in assembling the bot that had saved them at the mansion.

-Her story still left Slack wide-eyed.
+Her story still left Honesty wide-eyed.
 "Tay bangle, that's a real adventure, innit?"
 She bumped her hip against Iffy's, but her tone turned serious as she nodded at the Marine cutter under repair beside them.